InfiAgent/InfiAgent.github.io/README.md

-# InfiCoder-Eval
+# InfiAgent

-This is the repository that contains source code for the [InfiCoder-Eval](https://infi-coder.github.io/inficoder-eval/) website.
+This is the repository that contains source code for the [InfiAgent](https://infi-coder.github.io/inficoder-eval/) website.

 ```